haspden/Enhance_d_Club_Glucose_Karoo/README.md

 - Check that xDrip+ is configured to broadcast glucose data
 - Verify the Karoo is connected to the phone's hotspot
 - Try manually entering the gateway IP if auto-detection fails
+- **⚠️ Layer 2 Firewall**: Recent Android devices may have Layer 2 Firewalls enabled that prevent devices on the same hotspot network from communicating directly.
+If hotspot broadcast doesn't work, this is likely the cause.
+Consider using a cloud-based Nightscout server or running xDrip+ locally on the Karoo device instead.

 ### Debug Information